Sven-Massard/WoWAddons/README.md

 If whisper target is not online, don't try to whisper Offer option to not to whisper to dnd players Useful: /script print(UnitIsDND("Verband"))

-Enter folder name as sound option to play random file sound from folder at crit